resourceguru/api-docs/endpoints/reports/resources.md

 utilization | integer | Utilization ratio between `0` and `1` for this Resource.
-url | string | URL shortcut to view this Resource. resource_type | string | Resource type string. earliest_available_period | string | Resource earlist available period.
+url | string | URL shortcut to view this Resource. resource_type | string | Resource type string. earliest_available_period | string | Resource earliest available period.
 job_title | string | Job title of the Resource.
 custom_fields | array | All custom field ids for resource. [(Details)](#custom-fields-key)

 #### Custom Fields Key

-# The custom fields array contains the id of the custom field and nested within is the selected custom field option for this resource
+#### The custom fields array contains the id of the custom field and nested within is the selected custom field option for this resource

 # Resource Report